Seizure

 1. See Status Epilepticus

-2. Seizure Prophylaxis Indications based on above risk factors
+2. Seizure Prophylaxis Indications IF risk factors present (see above)

 1. Recommended for early Posttraumatic Seizure (first 7 days) due potential impact on TBI recovery